Do You Need Waterproof or Non-Waterproof Hiking Boots?

 Choosing Waterproof vs Non-Waterproof Hiking Boots

 To boil it down, temperature, weather, and location are the biggest deciding factors in choosing the right hiking boots.
 It also comes down to your body, personal preference, and how much you sweat.
-If you live in drier, desert climates (like Arizona) and rarely hike in the cold, wind, and rain, we recommend non-waterproof boots.
+If you live in drier, desert climates (like Arizona) and rarely hike in the cold, wind, and rain, we recommend non-waterproof desert hiking shoe.
 If you live in the Pacific Northwest or Mountain West and hike there year-round, chances are you’ll be much more comfortable wearing a pair of waterproof hiking boots.

 In truth, you might end up wanting two pairs of hiking boots if you hike in both hot, dry climates as well as cold, wet climates: